-Here’s what happened in the Residential and Commercial San Franciso Real Estate Market since January 21:
+Summer usually means slower Real Estate transactions.
+Here’s what happened in the SF Residential and Commercial market since 7/14:

 Amazon leased 180,000 sq. ft. at 525 Market.
 Asking was in the high 70’s but we don’t know what number was finally agreed upon.

 Kudos to LBG and Aviva Investors for purchasing the Richmond Hilltop mall covering over 1.1M square feet.
 The property is zoned for 9600 Homes, a hotel and even office.
 All we know is that the Buyer paid well below $50M...Anchor tenants are 24 Hour Fitness, Macy’s, Sears and Walmart.